- Plots are 9 x 18 feet.

 The term "Gardener" or "Plot Holders" refers to the person(s) who have signed for a plot and his/hers household.
 All gardeners are responsible for knowing and abiding by these rules.

-This garden is used as a "Teaching Garden" for Fort Gordon Child & Youth Services (CYS) programs; as such, we follow AR 608-10 prohibited toxic plant list.
-This list is provided to every gardener with their application and can be found here.
-When CYS programs are present the FGCG is closed to all other gardeners to meet AR 608-10 guidelines for child abuse and prevention.
+This garden is used as a "Teaching Garden" for Fort Gordon Child & Youth Services (CYS) programs; as such, when CYS programs are present the FGCG is closed to all other gardeners to meet AR 608-10 guidelines for child abuse and prevention.

 Equipment amd Property

-Water spigots, hoses, and hand tools are available for use.
+Water spigots, hoses, and hand tools are available for use in the Fort Gordon Community Garden.
 These are located in the FGCG shed.

-- There is a one-time fee of $45 per 9 X 18 plot with application.
-These fees will be used in the garden program for maintenance, to replace needed supplies and, support educational programing for all of our gardeners.
+- There is a one-time fee of $40 per 9 X 18 plot with application.
+These fees will be used in the garden program for maintenance, to replace needed supplies and support educational programing for all of our gardeners.

 - Plots will be available for early registration to previous year’s gardeners the first Monday in February and open to general public the first Monday in March.
 The garden will open the first Saturday in March.